yktoo/yktoo.com/content/blog/posts/0266/index.en.md

     - /en/blog/post/266
 ---

 The year is coming to an end again, with so much left to run.
-I can't repeat my {{< intref "0209" "2013's record" >}} of 800 km this year—in 2015 I've only run some **600 km**.
+I can't repeat my {{< a "0209" "2013's record" >}} of 800 km this year—in 2015 I've only run some **600 km**.
 Not because I'm lazy, but due to being more active in aikido.

-Houten's {{< intref "0222" ""bike avenues"" >}} are great to run on, also because there are not so many bikes using them at the time when I'm running, that is in the evening and during the weekend.
+Houten's {{< a "0222" "\"bike avenues\"" >}} are great to run on, also because there are not so many bikes using them at the time when I'm running, that is in the evening and during the weekend.

 <!--more-->